 Fashion brands quickly realized that when Instagram users with a big following posted a picture of themselves in their clothing, it would give them a boost in sales.

 That led to fashion brands trying to convince, and ultimately paying, Instagram users with lots of followers to post pictures of themselves wearing these brands.
-Most experts agree that the first big "influencer" on the platform to turn posting on Instagram into a business was a reality star, Kim Kardashian.
+Most experts agree that the first big "influencer" on the platform to turn to post on Instagram into a business was a reality star, Kim Kardashian.

 As more fashion brands flocked to Instagram influencers to get featured, other types of brands started to take notice.
 Today, there are influencers in all different categories, and many brands work with them.
 Some of the most popular companies with influencers include beauty and cosmetics, food and beverage, travel, home design, sports and fitness, and lifestyle brands.